mixmix/mixmix.github.io/content/page/about/index.md

 conclusion.

 **Positives** :+1:
-  - a very thorough reader
+  - very thorough reader
-  - spots edge cases in systems (quirks which lead to unintended consequences)
+  - spots edge cases in systems _(quirks which lead to unintended consequences)_
   - asks incisive questions
   - understands deeply
-  - forbearant
+  - forbearant _(not quick to judge)_

 **Negatives** :-1:
-  - a slow reader
+  - slow reader
   - analysis paralysis (load more context than is needed)
   - mistaken for critic/ pedant _(deep understanding == care though!)_
   - stickler for words